nh-server/switch-guide/docs/user_guide/modchip/index.md

 ## General knowledge

 Patched Switch consoles (consoles produced after mid-2018) are immune to the fusee-gelee exploit in RCM.
-Attempting to inject a payload on a Patched console will be unsuccessful.
+Attempting to inject a payload via RCM on a Patched console will be unsuccessful.

 Depending on your modchip's firmware, you may not be able to boot the console without a microSD card inserted.
 This means without a microSD inserted at all times, your Switch becomes *unusable*.
 The likelihood of the Switch becoming *unusable* is small, but still possible.
 To know if your modchip and its firmware support the bypassing of the firmware module `sdloader`, consult the "**About modchips and their firmware versions**" section below.